Ready to mix it up in life? We’re here to point you to the best smoothie blender: the Ninja BL660 Professional Countertop Blender.

 - Quality of the materials

-Above all, this blender gives you options.
-If you’re entertaining people for brunch, you can make enough smoothies for everyone in one batch.
-But if you’re just making one for yourself, you can use one of the 16oz. single-serve Ninja Cups.
-It fits directly onto the blender base and comes with a screw-on lid.
+Above all, this blender gives you options: If you’re entertaining people for brunch, you can make enough smoothies for everyone in one batch.
+But if you’re just making one for yourself, you can use one of the 16-ounce single-serve Ninja cups.
+It fits directly onto the blender base and features a screw-on lid.

 - Not made for hot liquids

 The Hamilton Beach 58148A Power Elite Multi-Function Blender is ready to take on all flavors, textures, and temperatures.
-This blender achieves 12 blending options with just 4 buttons on the console.
-You’ll be able to crush, dice, puree, mix, blend, and so much more.
+This blender achieves 12 blending options with just four buttons on the console.
+You can crush, dice, puree, mix, blend, and so much more.

-Part of the genius behind the Hamilton Beach blender is its utilization of a Wave-Action system.
+Part of the genius behind the Hamilton Beach blender is its Wave-Action system.
 This system ensures the contents of your blender are constantly pulled down into the blades.
 No more ice chunks or uneven texture!